 Digital performance marketing is treated as a win-win marketing strategy as each stage of generating results has its own benefits.
 That’s why performance metrics are important not only to the product owner, but also affiliates, performance marketers, and publishers.

 Branding vs Performance Marketing: Which One is Better?

 The best way to ensure your company’s growth and to make yourself a name in the advertising world you should definitely consider putting both approaches together.
 Performance marketing solutions directly bring you $$ profit and allow financial liquidity.
 Brand recognition ensures that the profit is maintained in the long term.

 The graphic below should help you understand better how the following strategies can be separated.

 The concept of online branding includes within itself the performance.
 And there is no simple way to define where branding process ends and performance begins.
 Brand vs performance marketing?
 Both approaches should learn from one another each other.

 Are you already thinking how to apply branding essentials or performance marketing strategy to your business?
 Clever you!
 I have one more insight that might help your products dominate in online advertising.

 The answer is simple:

 This is a type of paid ads that, surprisingly, doesn’t truly look like an ad.
 Native ads come off as a harmonious component of the publisher’s website providing your targeted users the information they are looking for or they may be interested in.
 According to Statista, native advertising spend in 2020 is expected to reach $52.7 billion, which is 64.8% of all US digital display ad spend.

-This type of programmatic advertising catches the customers attention, generates curiosity and that’s why it stays longer in the customer’s mind.
-And that’s what brand marketing campaigns want to achieve.
+This type of programmatic advertising catches customer’s attention, generates curiosity, and in fact stays longer in the customer’s mind.
+And that’s exactly what brand marketing campaigns want to achieve.
 There is also a huge chance that if a native-ad offer convinces potential customers to take action, you’d be able to kill two birds with one stone 🙂

 The dynamic programmatic world requires constant attention and flexibility.
 That’s why we need to accept that nowadays, performance will not last long without constant efforts to enhance brand identity and brand awareness.
 Some things just work better in pairs.